The Boolean SATisfiability Problem and the orthogonal group $O(n)$: The SATisfiability problem in Clifford algebra

-\end{MS_Proposition} that transforms a Boolean expression in an algebraic one.
-We remark that $z_j$ is the unique assignment of the $k$ literals of ${\cal C}_j$ that give ${\cal C}_j \equiv \mathrm{F}$ and thus $\Identity - z_j$ substantially means all possible assignments of the literals \emph{but} $z_j$ that allows to grasp intuitively the rationale of (\ref{formula_SAT_EFB_2}).
-From now on we will represent clauses only in form $z_j$.
+We remark that $z_j$ represents the unique assignment (more on this below) of the $k$ literals of ${\cal C}_j$ that give ${\cal C}_j \equiv \myBooleanF$ and thus $\Identity - z_j$ substantially means all possible assignments of the \myBooleanv{}s \emph{but} $z_j$ that allows to grasp intuitively the rationale behind the algebraic expression of $S$ (\ref{formula_SAT_EFB_2}).
+From now on we will represent clauses ${\cal C}_j$ only in form $z_j$.

-A $1\SAT$ problem is just a logical and of $m$ literals.
-For both assignments of $\literal_i$, $\literal_i \land \myconjugate{\literal}_i \equiv \mathrm{F}$ and thus the presence of a literal together with its logical complement is a necessary and sufficient condition for making a $1\SAT$ formula unsatisfiable.
-We can interpret a satisfiable $1\SAT$ formula as an assignment of variables since there is only one assignment that makes it $\mathrm{T}$ and that can be read scanning the formula; in the sequel we will freely use $1\SAT$ formulas for assignments and we will switch between the two forms as and when it suits to us.
-We easily see that also $1\SAT$ formulas are idempotents.
+A $1\SAT$ problem is just a logical AND of $m$ literals.
+For both assignments of $\literal_i$, $\literal_i \land \myconjugate{\literal}_i \equiv \myBooleanF$ and thus the presence of a literal together with its logical complement is a necessary and sufficient condition for making a $1\SAT$ formula unsatisfiable.
+We can interpret a satisfiable $1\SAT$ formula as an assignment for its variables since there is only one assignment of its variables that makes it $\myBooleanT$ and that can be read scanning the formula; in the sequel we will freely use $1\SAT$ formulas for assignments of variables and we will switch between the two forms as and when it suits us.
+We also easily see that $1\SAT$ formulas are idempotents.

 Since $\myClg{}{}{\R^{n,n}}$ is a simple algebra, the unit element of the algebra is the sum of $2^n$ primitive (indecomposable) idempotents $\myprimidemp_i$

 where the product of $n$ anticommutators is its expression in EFB (\ref{identity_omega}).
 The full expansion of these anticommutators contains $2^n$ terms each term being one of the primitive idempotents \emph{and} a simple spinor (\ref{EFB_def}).
 At this point it is manifest that the $2^n$ primitive idempotents $\myprimidemp_i$ of the expansion (\ref{formula_identity_def}) are in one to one correspondence with the possible $2^n$ $1\SAT$ formulas of the $n$ literals (Boolean atoms), for example: